 Most project management tools are delivered as software-as-a-service (SaaS); this means that you pay a monthly fee and can log into your tool anywhere, anytime, using an iOS or Android app, your web browser of choice, or all of the above.

-Most project management software solutions come with communication features (commenting, @-ing assignees, email integration) as well as time tracking tools.
+Most project management software solutions also come with communication features (commenting, @-ing assignees, email integration) as well as time tracking tools.
 Both of these together make managing remote teams easier and more transparent for everyone involved.

 6. Better Budget Management